markusdd/OpenDTUFusionDocs/README.md

   https://3printd-solution.eu/Fusion-Gehaeuse#tab-Sontiges
   (Download is a little hidden within the website under the "Sonstiges" tab in the text

-- OpenDTU Fusion + POE HAT Case by hmarius1:
+- OpenDTU Fusion + POE HAT Case without Display by hmarius1:
   Housing for Fusionboard including support for the optional [PoE Shield](POE.md) and 3 external antennas https://www.thingiverse.com/thing:6371201